 Articles in peer-reviewed journals

-Heterogeneous Effects of Women's Schooling
+Heterogeneous Effects of Women's Schooling on Fertility, Literacy and Work

 Together with David Stadelmann